awsdocs/aws-mobile-developer-guide/doc_source/aws-mobile-cli-reference.rst

       ?
 What awsmobile project name would you like to use:  my-mobile-project

-   The source directory is where the the AWS Mobile CLI copies the latest :code:`aws-exports.js` to be easily available for your front-end code.
-This file is automatically updated everytime features are added or removed.
+   The source directory is where the AWS Mobile CLI copies the latest :code:`aws-exports.js` to be easily available for your front-end code.
+This file is automatically updated every time features are added or removed.
 Specifying a wrong / unavailable folder will not copy the file over.

    The Distribution directly is essentially the build directory for your project.
 This is used during the :code:`awsmobile publish` process.